Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 The workflow definition starts with the keyword `workflow`, followed by an optional name, and finally the workflow body delimited by curly braces.

-Let's review the structure of  `hello-world.nf`, a toy example we will be executing and developing:
+Let's review the structure of  `hello-world.nf`, a toy example you will be executing and developing:

 ```groovy title="hello-world.nf" linenums="1"
 process SAYHELLO {